Scope and policy

 Form and preparation of manuscrips

-Word count limit.
-Submitted articles should have a minimum length of 6.000 words and a maximum length of 8.000 words (including abstract, and references).
+a) Word count.
+Articles must have a minimum of 6,000 and a maximum of 8,000 words (including abstract and references).

 Submission of manuscripts